ScottLogic/practitioners-guides/_pages/ProjectWeekOne.md

 ---
 layout: post
 title:  "Project Week One"
-date:   2023-09-08
+date:   14-09-2023
 author: Catherine Pratt
 ---

-by Catherine Pratt

-How a seasoned pro lays the foundations for project success during the first week of a project
+How a seasoned pro lays the \[x\] foundations for project success during week 1 of a project

-**About this series** - The Practitioner's Guides are designed to be small practical guides for IT professionals - authored by the team at [Scott Logic](https://www.scottlogic.com/).
+**About this series** - the Scott Logic practitioner's guides are designed to be small practical guides for IT professionals.
 We draw on our collective experience to tackle topics that we don't feel are addressed elsewhere.
 Our hope is that these little 'value adds' will help you just as much as they have helped us.

-This guide is made available under the permissive Creative Commons [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-## Introduction
+## Intro

 Today I am going to explain how an experienced manager can arrive on a project, follow a few simple but key guidelines to create the foundation